PatrikBacko/Bachelor_thesis-Electronic_music/README.md

 Neural network will be trained on dataset with thousands of one-shots, which is also created by me, and can be found in this repository (data.md).

-Also whole network will run on python web app developed in Django framework.
-So it will be possible to generate samples in your browser.
-This app will also be available in this repository.